eng-amrahmed/vanilla-cgan-tf2/README.md

 ![Alt text](images/equation.png?raw=true "Title")

 In the notebook source code I conditioned it by feeding the class label into both of the discriminator and generator.
-So that after training you could use the generator to generate samples from a particular class label.
+After training you could use the generator to generate samples from a particular class label.